Xande098/clone-discord/README.md

 ## 🔖 Layout

 You can view or layout the project in the format through [this link](https://www.figma.com/file/ayVJ4uAsYvZ7DRfMEI3FSg/Clone-Discord?node-id=0%3A1).
-Remembering that you will need to have a [Figma](http://figma.com/) account.
+Remembering that you will need to have a [Figma](http://figma.com/) account. (https://www.figma.com/file/ayVJ4uAsYvZ7DRfMEI3FSg/Clone-Discord?node-id=1%3A7)

 ## :information_source: How to use

-To clone and run this application, you'll need [Git](https://git-scm.com) + e [Yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) + [Yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable) installed on your computer.

 From your command line: